Next Steps When You Have a Great Idea For a Business

 3. Draft a Business Plan

 Another vital step in launching a new business is developing a business plan.
 Business plans can be formal or informal, but they allow you to crystallize the core components of your business before launch.
-Here are some great tips on deciding on a format for your business plan.

 Things to consider: your business “story” and how you will frame it to potential investors and other interested parties, financial and operational goals, projections, and how you see the business scaling over time.